 Most of us see our eggshells as garbage.
 We simply crack open a few eggs, let the containments fall onto a pan, toss the eggshells into the garbage and go about our day.
-Little did you know, you can do so many things with those eggshells, and they’re all organic.
+Little did you know, you can do so many things with those eggshells, as long as they are fresh and organic.
+If you plan to consume the shells or feed them to your animals, we would not recommend doing so with store-bought eggs, though ones fresh from the farm are fine, as long as the chickens they are coming from are healthy, of course.
 And believe it or not, there are dozens of ways you can put your old eggshells to good use.
 Here are our favorite ways to use eggshells!

 Animals Eat Too